joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

 ---

 ## Key Results
-1. Pattern Recognition:
+  1. **Pattern Recognition**:
      - Models identified trends in historical data but struggled to predict exact outcomes due to randomness.

-2. PCA + Random Forest:
+  2. **PCA + Random Forest**:
      - Highlighted key dataset components, improving model efficiency and interpretability.

-3. Hybrid Model Performance:
+  3. **Hybrid Model Performance**:
      - The CNN + LSTM model demonstrated the highest potential by correctly identifying one number (21) in the 1149th draw.